Help and Advice

 Please remember to talk to the Credit Union first if you are unhappy with our services, but don’t forget to tell your friends and family if you have had a great experience with Advance Credit Union!

 Important information about compensation arrangements

 Savings with Advance Credit Union are covered by the Financial Services Compensation Scheme (FSCS).
 Read more about the scheme.

-The new Engage Visa Debit card is purpose-built for credit unions and offers an excellent range of features including cashback rewards of between 3% and 15% on everyday shopping, clothing and electrical items at supermarkets and local stores including ASDA, Argos, B&Q, Halfords, M&S and many more!
+The Engage Visa Debit account is purpose-built for credit unions and offers an excellent range of features including cashback rewards of between 3% and 15% on everyday shopping, clothing and electrical items at supermarkets and local stores including ASDA, Argos, B&Q, Halfords, M&S and many more!
 Other benefits include:

 - FREE to load